 Primary Menu

-The best tools to use to remove this felting and make the texture a bit smoother are Osborn® brushes or Sashco’s Buffy Pad system, both of which attach to a variable speed grinder.
-Of course, random orbital sanders with 60- or 80-grit sandpaper will work, but will be more time consuming and don’t always do as good a job.
+The best tools to remove this felting and make the texture smoother are Osborn® brushes or Sashco’s Buffy Pad system, both of which attach to a variable-speed grinder.
+Of course, random orbital sanders with 60- or 80-grit sandpaper will work, but they will be more time-consuming and don’t always do as good a job.

 Don’t forget to check out our video showing secondary prep below.